Special Educational Needs & Disabilities

 Special Educational Needs (SEND)

 Many children will have Special Educational Needs (SEN) at some point in their education.
 A small number will need extra help in some way.
 Children whom have SEN have learning difficulties or barriers to learning can find it harder for to achieve their potential.

 At St Joseph the Worker, we are comitted to supporting all of our children and their education in order for them to learn and achieve.

 We have experienced and knowledgable staff at school whom will be able to offer you advice and support if you have any concerns about your child's learning and development.

 If we have any concerns about your child's learning or development then we will speak to the parents/carers and set targets for the child to work towards with some additional support.
 In addition, we have a strong link to a variety of agencies such as Speech and Language Therapists and Physiotherapists so can support your child if they have extra needs which require outside advice.

-In July 2014, we were successfully awarded the Dyslexia Friendly Status award by Salford Learner Support Service.
+In October 2018, we were successfully re-accredited with the Dyslexia Friendly Status award by Salford Learner Support Service.

 Please see our school's local offer and information report for further information about how we support our children.